revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 {% endfigcaption %}
 {% endfigure %}

 We can also examine multiple log files simultaneously in Tracer and examine the overlap between estimates obtained using different models.
-If you load all three log files into Tracer and navigate to the "Marginal Prob Distribution" window at the top and at the bottom of the appliaction select the "Colour by > Trace file" option, you can see the marginal posterior obtained for using each model in different colours.
+If you load all three log files into Tracer and navigate to the "Marginal Prob Distribution" window at the top and at the bottom of the appliaction select the "Colour by > Trace File" option, you can see the marginal posterior obtained for a given parameter using each model in different colours.

 {% figure fig_tracer3 %}
 <img src="figures/tracer3.png" width="1000" />